 I can still hear it plain as day — her urgent silence against the deafening roar of the falls — and it chills me to the bone.

-No sense of urgency, I assure myself, as I glance again towards the pool where Dan had been frolicking like a child not two moments earlier.
+No sense of urgency, I assure myself, as I glance again towards the pool where my husband Dan had been frolicking like a child with his brother-in-law Paul not two moments earlier.

-Now she’s walking towards me slowly…(She’d be more agitated if there were a problem, I told myself…)
+She’s walking towards me slowly…Surely she’d be more agitated if there were a problem.

-Me: “Where is Dan?”
-Jogging toward her now, realizing my husband is nowhere in sight — a sick feeling beginning to twist in my stomach, my worst fears inching closer and closer to the surface, about to be realized.
+Out of the water now, jogging towards her as I realize my husband is nowhere in sight.
+A sick feeling begins to twist in my stomach, my worst fears inching closer and closer to the surface — closer to becoming reality.

 “Danny’s in trouble!”

 Oh my God.
 My stomach turns.
 No!
-I can’t believe I’m hearing this.
+I can’t believe my ears.

-My jog turns to a run as I rush past Chris and her husband Paul, who had been playing in the falls with Dan, and race closer to the edge of the pool beneath the waterfall.
-All the while, searching wildly for any sign of Dan — a bobbing head — his face above the water — a hand — anything.
+My jog turns into a run as I rush past Chris and Paul and race closer to the edge of the pool beneath the waterfall.
+All the while, I search wildly for any sign of Dan: a bobbing head; his face above the water; a hand.
+Nothing.

 Up to this point in our trip, a trip replete with waterfalls, I had fought the urge to comment on how dangerous they could be.
-That the depression gauged out by the falls was like a huge washing machine, trapping, churning and rotating anything unlucky enough to get caught in its cycle down into the depths of that impossibly clear blue pool.
+That the depression gauged out by the falls could act like a huge washing machine, trapping, churning and rotating anything unlucky enough to get caught in the cycle down into the depths of that impossibly clear blue water.

 At 200 feet, Mooney Falls is the largest waterfall in Havasupai (Cataract) Canyon, a side canyon that meets up with the Colorado River and Grand Canyon proper about eight miles downstream.
-Mooney was named for an unfortunate miner who in 1882 had met his demise at the bottom of the falls after falling from a rope while trying to descend.
+Mooney was named for an unfortunate miner who, in 1882, met his demise at the bottom of the falls after falling from a rope while trying to descend.

-At the time there was no other discernible way down to the bottom of the falls, so Mooney’s friends were forced to leave his body to the elements on the canyon floor.
-It was only when, eleven months later, one of them noticed a local Native American wearing Mooney’s boots that they were shown a precarious route down a crevice in the canyon wall.
+At the time, there was no other discernible way down to the bottom of the falls, so Mooney’s friends were forced to leave his body to the elements on the canyon floor.
+It was only when — eleven months later — one of them accosted a local Native American who happened to be wearing Mooney’s boots, that they were shown a precarious route down a crevice in the canyon wall.

-Unwilling to risk the dicey-looking descent, they attempted to make it more navigable by blasting a small tunnel through the rock, chipping crude steps, and drilling in iron spikes.
-The white-knuckle route, slick with spray and with the rusty chains linking the iron spikes the only handholds, still serves as the only way down to the bottom of the falls and is the one visitors follow today.
-At their own risk, I might add, and as a foreboding sign just before the initial descent warns.
-It is not a trip for the fainthearted, nor for those afraid of heights.
+Unwilling to risk the dicey-looking descent, they attempted to make it more navigable by blasting a small tunnel through the rock, chipping crude steps and drilling in iron spikes.
+The white-knuckle route, slick with spray and with rusty chains linking the iron spikes the only handholds, is still the only way for visitors to reach the bottom of the falls today.
+(At their own risk, I might add — and as a foreboding sign just before the initial descent warns.)
+It is not a trek for the fainthearted, nor for those afraid of heights.